oliversalzburg/TimeBeam/README.md

 Holding <kbd>Ctrl</kbd> allows you pick single tracks in and out of the selection.
 Clicking the labels at the start of a track will select all track elements on that track.

+### Resizing / Moving
+When grabbing a track item near the left or right edge and dragging that edge, the start or end of that track item is moved respectively.
+When grabbing the track at any other place, the whole track item is moved.
+Both resizing and moving operations always snap to full units, unless <kbd>Alt</kbd> is being held.

 ---

 ### Older screenshots